gmihaila/hpc_gateway/jupyter_lab/README.md

     We need to run a couple of commands in Supervisor.
 First we need to `reread` to load the new config file.
 Then we need to `add jupyter_lab` to add and start it.

     Finally we'll check the `status` of the job.

+NOTE: If new user on ubuntu, create home dir and run `$ sudo chsh -s /bin/bash <username>`